EKrkmz/DataStructuresAndAlgorithmsWithSwift/README.md

 # Data Structures And Algorithms With Swift

 You can find examples of data structures and algorithms with Swift in this repository.
-Right now there are 3 sections:
+Right now there are 4 sections:

   1. List Based Collections
   2. Searching and Sorting Algorithms
   3. Maps
+  4. Trees

 ## 1. List Based Collections